Pythoript/Download-Chess-Life-Magazine/README.md

 ## TODO

--Fix issue with Chrome downloading files in wrong directory
+- Fix issue with Chrome downloading files in wrong directory